schlomo/cloudrail-demo/README.md

 - [Troubleshooting](#troubleshooting)

 ## Overview
-#### *Warning: Cloudrail is not GA yet.
+#### *Important: Cloudrail is not GA yet.
 Please use it with development or small environments to begin with.
 It only supports Terraform with AWS at the moment.*
 Cloudrail is a context-aware cloud security tool that will audit your cloud environment and your IaC templates in order to build a security context of the resources being deployed to determine the security risks.
-The goal of Cloudrail is to be integrated within a CI/CD process to catch violations of your security policy before they make it into the production environment.
+The goal of Cloudrail is to be integrated within a CI/CD pipeline to catch violations of your security policy before they make it into the production environment.

 Cloudrail's main advantages vs existing tools are:
 - The understanding of relationships between resources (for example, a given security group can be problematic or not, depending on how it's used)